5 Cost Effective Strategies for Effluent Management Systems

 From the milking shed to storage, you want to minimise processing.
 The most efficient method is to have all your effluent draining by gravity into one single storage facility.

-How does this cost effective?
 Well having your milking shed located slightly higher than the effluent storage pond allows the effluent to run naturally into the pond – no need for double pumping or extra work in solids separation.
 This set up will save you time, labour, and energy costs.

 2. Lined effluent ponds